Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 And while the grilling area measures 525 square inches – a decent amount given its shape and design – what I also appreciate is that the grate isn’t manufactured of flimsy metal that will wear or rust in a few years.
 This is similar to the Kenyon electric grill, which is highly durable.

 Just below the grate is a drip tray.
 It feels less impressive than the rest of the grill.
 But I suppose that sums up the life of a drip tray.
-That said, it’s apparently very easy to clean.
+That said, it’s very easy to clean.
 I haven’t had to after a month of grilling, but it’s a subject matter that leaves me with little concern (or interest to write too much about it).

 Nested below the grilling area, is, of course, the propane tank.
 It’s hidden behind a metal door that latches closed with relative ease.
 Unfortunately, what isn’t easy, is placing the propane tank inside as it can be a challenge to the lower back and hands.
 You’re supposed to hang the propane tank on a hook and this is a difficult task, one that resulted in me pinching my hand in the process.
 So be careful.

 Located on either side of the grill, just below the head of the Fuego 24C, are two racks, good for hanging cleaning or grilling tools.

 They also incorporate a few of Fuego’s accessories, though based on my experience I can’t recommend one (I was sent a tray but it’s fiddly to put into place and store).
 So I can only suggest you pass on this one based on my experience.